Understanding your benefits

 - How do I change my retirement date?

-If you are in the MP03 or AE Sections, you can change your selected retirement date.
+If you are in the MP03 Section, the AE Section, or have AVCs in the Plan, you can change your selected retirement date.

 To change this, all you need to do is complete a Selected retirement age form.